 About

-Ashley Witzgall is a self-taught multidisciplinary artist and arts educator based in the Jersey Shore area, best known for her emotionally driven work often described as abstract emotional portraiture.
-Her practice explores human emotion without confinement, blending intuition, movement, and layered expression across watercolor, acrylic, mixed media, and digital design.
+Ashley Witzgall is a multidisciplinary artist and arts educator based along the Jersey Shore, best known for emotionally driven work often described as abstract emotional portraiture.
+Through watercolor, acrylic, mixed media, and digital design, her practice explores movement, intuition, and the complexity of human emotion through layered, expressive storytelling.

 Ashley holds a B.A. in Performing Arts Management from the University of Hartford’s Hartt School of Music and a Certificate in Project Management from Cornell University.
-She began her creative career in the music industry as a graphic artist specializing in marketing, production, and CD design—a foundation that continues to inform her work in visual storytelling, branding, and design today.
+She began her creative career in the music industry, working in production, graphic design, marketing, production, and CD design – experiences that continue to shape her approach to visual storytelling and creative communication.

-In 2011, following the loss of her brother, Matthew Witzgall, Ashley deepened her focus on fine art and found her voice through watercolor, using art as both expression and healing.
-Over the past decade, her work has been exhibited in galleries throughout New York, Pennsylvania, and New Jersey.
+In 2011, following the loss of her brother Matthew Witzgall, Ashley turned more deeply toward fine art and found her voice through watercolor, using creativity as a means of both expression and healing.
+Over the past decade, her work has been exhibited throughout New York, Pennsylvania, and New Jersey.

-Alongside her studio practice, Ashley is a deeply community-driven educator with extensive leadership experience.
-She has served as an Assistant Director of a private art school and as a Camp Director for the Girl Scouts, developing and overseeing inclusive, community-based arts programming.
-In 2025, she was nominated for the Phenomenal Women Under 40 Award by Girl Scouts of the Jersey Shore, recognizing her impact through education, leadership, and community engagement.
+Alongside her studio practice, Ashley is a community-centered educator with extensive leadership experience.
+She has served as Assistant Director of a private art school and as Camp Director for Girl Scouts, where she developed inclusive, community-based arts programming designed to make creativity accessible to learners of all backgrounds and abilities.
+In 2025, she was nominated for the Phenomenal Women Under 40 Award by Girl Scouts of the Jersey Shore in recognition of her leadership and impact through education and community engagement.

 TikTok: @ArtistFromtheBlackLagoon